We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • We also evaluated how easy the smokers were to set up, operate, and clean.

-• Rochelle Bilow is Serious Eats' commerce editor.
+• Rochelle Bilow is an editor at Serious Eats.
 She's a professional writer, former line cook, and graduate of the French Culinary Institute.

 • She has been writing about food professionally for over a decade, and reviewing kitchen equipment since 2021, including charcoal smokers and propane smokers.